-"Ministerial responsibility for managing the impact of this Act on freelancers
+"Ministerial responsibility for assessing and acting on the impact of this Act on freelancers

-- (1) The Prime Minister must specify a Minister of the Crown to be responsible for managing the impact of provisions in this Act on freelancers. - (2) The Minister appointed by virtue of subsection (1) is responsible for - (a) representing the interests of freelance workers in the application of employment rights under this Act, - (b) ensuring fair treatment of freelance workers across different sectors, - (c) regularly engaging with sectors with high proportions of freelance workers about the application of provisions of this Act, - (d) gathering and analysing data about the freelance workforce, - (e) identifying issues and finding solutions to challenges faced by freelance workers as a result of provisions in this Act, - (f) assessing the need for changes to employment rights for freelance workers, - (g) ensuring that relevant government departments, including but not limited to the Department for Business and Trade, the Department for Work and
+- (1) The Prime Minister must specify a Minister of the Crown to be responsible for assessing the impact of provisions in this Act on freelancers. - (2) The Minister appointed by virtue of subsection (1) is responsible for - (a) analysing available data about the freelance workforce, - (b) engaging with sectors with high proportions of freelance workers about the application of provisions of this Act, - (c) identifying issues and recommending necessary changes to improve employment rights for freelance workers. - (3) Following an assessment under subsection (2), the Minister must take steps to- - (a) represent the interests of freelance workers in the application of employment rights under this Act, - (b) ensure fair treatment of freelance workers across different sectors, have due regard to the specific needs and circumstances of the freelance workforce.

+(c) ensure that relevant government departments, including but not limited to the -